I want to be clear: we did not get the ducks by accident. We got the ducks by listening to a friend.

 What we’ve added to the farm because of ducks.

 A real splash pool.
-The baking tray was a temporary measure.
+The first 24 hours were a baking tray.
 The actual pool was, embarrassingly, an Amazon decision made at 11pm.
 It is now their favorite place on earth.

 A predator-aware coop corner.
 Kappie built the gate.
 I did the screws.
-Brenda inspected it.
-Brenda approved.
+Dorothy inspected the work.
+Dorothy approved.

 An entirely new appreciation for slugs as a security problem.
 The ducks have made it clear that slugs are offensive to them personally.
 The garden has never been healthier.